ukparliament/augustus/README.md

 ```

 ## Running the application
-To run the application locally, open 2 terminal shells.
+To run the application locally using example data, open 2 terminal shells.
 In one run:

 ```bash
 npm cache clean --force && node app.js